galacean/engine-toolkit/README.md

 # engine-tookit
-Toolkit with some utility functions.
+Toolkit with some utility features.